qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 provider -- it is not possible to add these algorithms to a custom provider, e.g. for use in plugins.

+The following code uses the @alg decorator to

+#. use a vector layer as input
-The following code uses the @alg decorator to take a vector layer, count the number of features, do a buffer operation and create a raster layer from the result of the buffer operation.
+#. count the number of features
+#. do a buffer operation
+#. create a raster layer from the result of the buffer operation
-The buffer layer, raster layer and number of features are returned.
+#. returns the buffer layer, raster layer and number of features

 .. testcode::